cryptopepy/multicorekeepforce/README.md

 # brutalkeepass
 ## Description
-Brute force tool for Keepass written in Python
+Brute force tool for Keepass databases written in Python
 ## Why?
 Useful when you cannot convert the database to a format that JTR or Hashcat can use:
 ```